Py-AMS/pyams-pagelet/docs/README.txt

 This package is a small rewrite of z3c.pagelet package for use with Pyramid and PyAMS.

-PyAMS_template allows to separate a view's Python code from it's template implementation, so that this template can be easilly overriden for a given view or a given layer; it also allows to separate a "content" template from a "layout" template which is handling all common elements in a web page.
+PyAMS_template allows to separate a view's Python code from it's template implementation, so that this template can be easily overriden for a given context, layer or view; it also allows to separate a "content" template from a "layout" template which is handling all common elements in a web page.